You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 • Locating all physical data sources within China

-Canvas' core functions were designed to be compatible with China's internet security measures regarding internet content, but its parent company, Instructure, has yet to fully commit to the requirements set forth for doing business within China.
-Because of this, Canvas and other Instructure services may not have reliable functionality in-country.
+Canvas's core functions were designed to be compatible with China's internet security measures regarding internet content, but its parent company, Instructure, has yet to fully commit to the requirements set forth for doing business within China.
+Due to this, Canvas and other Instructure services may not have reliable functionality within the country.

 Can I Use Canvas in China?

-Users report still being able to access Canvas within China itself, although they are often subject to data throttling based on IP address.
+Users report that they can still access Canvas within China, although they are often subject to data throttling based on their IP address.
 Virtual private networks (VPNs) also provide a means to access Canvas in-country, with varying degrees of success.
 This paradigm is subject to change, however, with access reportedly being more difficult to manage as "loopholes" such as VPNs are restricted or blocked.

-China's state security services do not keep foreign entities in the loop regarding what sites and services they restrict access to and why, so there is a great deal of uncertainty surrounding restriction of site access.
-We do not know if some site restrictions are only temporary or if additional censorship measures will go into effect.
+China's state security services do not inform foreign entities about the sites and services they restrict access to or the reasons behind these restrictions, resulting in considerable uncertainty surrounding the restriction of site access.
+We do not know whether some site restrictions are temporary or if additional censorship measures will be implemented.

 While users' abilities to access Canvas in-country can be intermittent, some commonly used tools in Canvas are blocked.
 This means that even if a user is able to access Canvas, they will not be able to access: